Seldaek/monolog/doc/usage.md

 configure an autoloader for the Monolog namespace.

-Monolog does not provide its own autoloader but follows the PSR-0 convention, thus allowing to use any compliant autoloader.
+Monolog does not provide its own autoloader but follows the PSR-0 convention, thus allowing you to use any compatible autoloader.
 You could for instance use the [Symfony2 ClassLoader component](https://github.com/symfony/ClassLoader).

 Configuring a logger